7 Ways People Misuse Their Inhalers

 You need to breathe out first so there’s room in your lungs to take a nice deep breath and inhale all that lovely medicine.

-Best practice recommends using a spacer (tube like device) that attaches to your inhaler.
+Best practice recommends using a spacer (tube-like device) that attaches to your asthma inhaler.
 You spray your inhaler into the spacer/holding chamber which will “hold” the medicine until you breathe it in.
 It can be easier for people that can’t coordinate when to spray the inhaler and when to breathe in.
-(I have no coordination – in fact I can hardly chew gum and walk at the same time!
+(I have no coordination – in fact, I can hardly chew gum and walk at the same time!
 So I use a spacer.)

 Have you ever heard of thrush?
-It’s a nasty fungal infection on the tongue.
+It’s an uncomfortable fungal infection on the tongue.
 Your tongue can turn white and can get red spots on it which can bleed.
 Food may also taste a little “off.”
 Controller inhalers are made with a yeast base, so if you don’t rinse your mouth out, you can get thrush.

 Good technique is so important to make sure you are getting ALL of the medicine you need!

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Asthma.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.